-lbrecht Dürer was one of the most prolific artists from the Northern Renaissance, and one that has been remembered for his mastery in depicting detailed portrayals of animals and plants, beyond the everyday depiction of peasants and saints.
+Albrecht Dürer was one of the most prolific artists from the Northern Renaissance, who was widely recognized for his mastery of detailed representations of animals and plants, which extended beyond the conventional depictions of peasants and saints in art.
 In this article, we will discuss one of his most popular paintings, Young Hare (1502), which will provide you with valuable insight into the creation of this incredible masterpiece, as well as the talents of the globally renowned printmaker!

 Table of Contents